Ben-Orho/Ben-Orho/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on a linkedin-clone app
-- 🌱 I’m currently learning Data structure and algorithm with Java
+- 🌱 I’m currently learning Data structure and algorithm with JavaScript
 - 👯 I’m looking to collaborate on some full stack projects